Exact Sequences II - Exact Sequences

 is an exact sequence if it is exact at every Xn.

-Example: Injections and surjections
+Injections and surjections

-In a category of modules, a sequence of morphisms
+In R-Mod, a sequence of morphisms

 0→M→fN